Deploy Infinite Scale on the Hetzner Cloud

 Download and Transfer the Example

-The client to download the example is not the server you upload to.
-The server does not have a graphical interface (GUI) and therefore no browser.
-The example commands below are based on a Linux client.
-If you are using macOS or Windows, the commands need to be adapted accordingly.
-This mainly effects the location the browser downloads to (~/Downloads).
+The client that downloads the example is not the server that you upload to.
+The server does not have a graphical user interface (GUI) and therefore does not have a browser.
+The sample commands below are based on a Linux client.
+If you are using MacOS or Windows, you will need to modify the commands accordingly.
+This mainly affects the location where the browser downloads to (~/Downloads).

-The client from where you download the example via a browser and upload it using scp must have granted access to the server and have the scp app installed.
+The client from which you download the example via a browser and upload it using scp must have access to the server and have the scp application installed.

 To download and extract the necessary deployment example [3], open a browser and enter the following URL:

-The .zip file will be downloaded into your local Download directory.
+The .zip file will be downloaded to your local Download directory.

-Transfer the .zip file created to the server by issuing the following command, replace root@182.83.2.94 with the username and address of the server according your setup:
+Upload the resulting .zip file to the server by issuing the following command, replace root@182.83.2.94 with the username and address of the server according to your setup:

-With the next step, if you have already unzipped that file before or if you intend to update an existing extract with a new compose version downloaded, the .env file will get overwritten without notice and you need to reconfigure this deployment!
+With the next step, if you have already unpacked this file before, or if you intend to update an existing extract with a new compose version downloaded, the .env file will be overwritten without notice, and you will need to reconfigure this deployment!

 Extract the Example